panther-labs/panther/docs/gitbook/enterprise/saas-logs.md

 Panther Enterprise supports pulling logs directly from SaaS platforms such as Okta, OneLogin, and more.

-The two mechanisms used are direct integrations by querying APIs directly and using AWS EventBridge.
+The two mechanisms used are direct integrations (by querying APIs) and AWS EventBridge.

-## Direct Integration
+## Direct

 Supported direct SaaS integrations include:
 * Okta